vatpac-technology/sops/docs/aerodromes/classc/Amberley.md

 To facilitate helicopter circuits, two areas have been established.

+**Choppers East**:
-Choppers East: Utilising the threshold RWY 22 as a HLS, remaining within 600 m of threshold RWY 22 and east of a line parallel to RWY 15/33 intersecting threshold RWY 22
+Utilising the threshold RWY 22 as a HLS, remaining within 600 m of threshold RWY 22 and east of a line parallel to RWY 15/33 intersecting threshold RWY 22

 Choppers West